 Too much direct sunlight or direct afternoon sun can cause the leaves to become discolored, faded, or scorched, often resulting in brown or yellow leaves.
 If you spot these signs, it’s time to move your plant away from direct light or use a sheer curtain to filter the sun’s intensity.

 On the other hand, insufficient light leads to slow, leggy growth as the plant reaches for the bright light it craves.
 In this scenario, consider adjusting your plant’s location or using artificial light sources for a happier, healthier Philodendron tortum.

-Tropical plants like philodendrons like consistently moist soil that is never either completely dry or completely wet.
+Tropical plants like philodendrons enjoy consistently moist soil that’s never either completely dry or completely wet.
 Sound like a trap?
 Don’t worry, it’s easier than you think.

 The trick to watering Philodendron tortum is to let the top inch of soil dry out before you water again.
 This indicates that the plant has taken up the available water and is ready for more.

 If your plant is getting insufficient water, you may notice significant drooping, hard soil, and sad leaves.
 Make sure you don’t let the soil completely dry out.
 Use your finger to test that only the top inch of soil has dried out and then water again.